-A Canadian sitcom about the Korean Canadian Kim family and their convenience store in downtown Toronto, based on the 2011 play of the same name by Ins Choi.
+A Canadian sitcom based on the 2011 stage play by Ins Choi, Kim's Convenience is about the Korean Canadian Kim family and their convenience store in downtown Toronto.
 The family consists of immigrant parents Mr. Kim (Appa, Korean for "Dad") and Mrs. Kim (Umma, Korean for "Mom"), independent-minded daughter Janet, and semi-estranged son Jung.
 Rounding out the cast are Jung's coworker and best friend Kimchee and his manager Shannon.

 Produced by CBC, it is one of the first Canadian sitcoms to feature Asian characters in most of the main roles.